 3. Response.
 When you identify a risk or face an imminent threat, you need a plan in place to respond to it.
 How can you mobilize your team to mitigate risk or eliminate an existing threat?

-4. Communication/reporting.
+4. Communication and reporting.
 How are you communicating the impact of your IRM strategy with stakeholders and leaders within your organization, as well as your third-party vendors who support you?
 You’ll need to also demonstrate that you have an advanced reporting and response plan in the event of a cyberattack.

 5. Monitoring.
 With monitoring, you establish systems that allow you to observe and review governance objectives, risks and risk mitigation and controls.
 To properly manage IRM, you need to monitor your organization as well as your third parties.

 6. Technology.
-Design and implement technologies to help you solidify your IRM architecture.
+Design and implement technologies to help you solidify your integrated risk management solution and architecture.

 - Develop a risk-aware culture.
 A key feature of IRM is creating and nurturing a “risk-aware” and “risk-engaged” culture.
 In other words, every individual within your organization needs to take risk management seriously, and collectively, you should be working together to reduce risk and improve security.
 Cultural changes can be hard to implement, especially in large organizations, so you’ll need the coordination of multiple leaders to begin this process.